 I’m honestly not sure any advice would have helped.
 It sucked and in retrospect my perspective was good, and it still sucked.
 In fact, if I went back knowing what I know now it would suck even more because while I knew motherhood would be great, I don’t think I could have imagined what joy these boys (adopted) would bring to my life.
 What got me through was an absolutely wonderful network of online infertility friends, a very loving and supportive husband, and my faith that in the end God would make it right.
 And He did.
 But the part in between was hell, and I wouldn’t wish it on anyone.

 P. S. Thanks to all who shared.
-I couldn’t use all the comments since there was just too many, but I appreciated every single one.Image credit: Jennuine Captures
+I couldn’t use all the comments since there were just too many, but I appreciated every single one.Image credit: Jennuine Captures